PhD Graduate Student

 2013: B.S.
 Fisheries and Wildlife Ecology, Northland College

-In my free time, I like to spend as much time outside as possible hiking, fishing, birding, ice skating, and playing with my dog, Milo.
-When I'm inside, I enjoy curling up with a good book, baking, and playing the guitar and ukulele.
+In my free time, I like to spend as much time outside as possible hiking, fishing, birding, ice skating, and playing with our dogs, Milo and Charles.
+When I'm inside, I enjoy curling up with a good book, baking, and playing the ukulele.